CS-SI/Orekit/src/site/markdown/architecture/propagation.md

-Step handlers can be either of `OrekitFixedStepHandler` type, which will be called at regular time intervals and fed with a single `SpacecraftState`, or they can be of `OrekitStepHandler` type, which will be called when the propagator accepts one step according to its internal time loop (time steps durection can vary in this case) and fed with an `OrekitStepInterpolator` that is valid throughout the step, hence providing dense output.
+Step handlers can be either of `OrekitFixedStepHandler` type, which will be called at regular time intervals and fed with a single `SpacecraftState`, or they can be of `OrekitStepHandler` type, which will be called when the propagator accepts one step according to its internal time loop (time steps duration can vary in this case) and fed with an `OrekitStepInterpolator` that is valid throughout the step, hence providing dense output.
 The following class diagram shows this architecture.

 ![sampling class diagram](../images/design/sampling-class-diagram.png)